siferati/MidiWars/README.md

 ## Download

-Head to the releases page and download the most recent version from there.
+Head over to [releases](https://github.com/tirafesi/MidiWars/releases) and download the most recent version from there.

 Midi Wars automatically checks for updates on start, so you'll always be notified when a new version is available.